 Experience Vietnam’s vibrant past and present by foot, bike, and boat.
-Explore some of the country’s most evocative locales and get off the beaten path to learn about the Vietnamese way of life today.
+Explore some of the country’s most evocative locales and get off the beaten path to learn about today’s Vietnamese way of life.

 Your expert Vietnamese guide joins you throughout your trip, offering in-depth and colorful information about the cities and towns you’ll visit, teaching you a few words of Vietnamese and some local secrets along the way.

 Meet up with your biking guide, who will fit you to a bike and helmet and lead you on narrow paved paths as you pedal through local neighborhoods, markets, and homes, learning about the small communities on the outskirts of Hanoi.
 Your ride will end at your guide’s home for lunch – grab a cushion and taste some home-cooked dishes!
 Afterward, you’ll have an afternoon to explore more or to kick your feet up, take in a water puppet show, a traditional Vietnamese art form.

 Next, head to the water in Ha Long Bay for two nights of private boat cruising.
 After getting to know your home for the next two nights, hop in kayaks and paddle around a traditional fishing village and islands with sheer rock faces dropping into the ocean.
 If you’re up early enough, Tai Chi on the upper deck is a serene way to see the Bay as the sun rises over the coastline of the mainland.
 Savor breakfast as you float along, soaking in the scenery before kayaking and swimming at Cong Dam, a pristine section of the bay that boasts small coves and tiny secluded beaches.